kernelci/tuxlava/docs/contributing.md

 ## Sending your contributions.

-Contributions should be sent as merge requests on the GitLab repository.
-When creating a merge request, please check that the pipeline ran and passed the Continuous Integration (CI).
+Contributions should be sent as pull requests on the GitHub repository.
+When creating a pull request, please check that the pipeline ran and passed the Continuous Integration (CI).
 This ensures your changes are properly tested and helps maintain the quality of the codebase.

 If that's too high of a barrier for you to send your patches, you can also send them by email to `tuxsuite@linaro.org`.
-However, we really prefer merge requests because the GitLab Continuous Integration will run all the tests against your changes, and that makes it a lot easier for us to evaluate your contribution.
+However, we really prefer pull requests because the GitHub CI will run all the tests against your changes, and that makes it a lot easier for us to evaluate your contribution.